NHS 5% pay offer may end bitter dispute in England

 The unions put further action on hold after the two sides agreed to enter discussions last month.

-NHS staff have seen a pay rise by an average of 4.75% this year - with the lowest paid getting the biggest rises.
+NHS staff have seen a pay rise by an average of 4.75% during 2022-23 - with the lowest paid getting the biggest rises - but unions had been asking for above-inflation rises - which at one point would have equated to an increase of more than 14%.

-The one-off payment starts at £1,655 for the lowest paid staff such as cleaners and porters and rises to just over £2,400 for the most senior frontline roles, such as nurse consultants.
+The one-off payment to top up that pay award starts at £1,655 for the lowest paid staff such as cleaners and porters and rises to just over £2,400 for the most senior frontline roles, such as nurse consultants.
 For staff in management positions such as directors of nursing and chief finance officers the one-off payment is worth up to £3,789.

-An offer of 3.5% from April had been suggested originally by the government, but during the talks ministers agreed to increase this to 5%.
-The lowest paid will get even more.
+An offer of 3.5% from April for the 2023-24 financial year had been suggested originally by the government, but during the talks ministers agreed to increase this to 5%.
+The lowest paid will get more.

+Matthew Taylor, of the NHS Confederation, which represents managers, said health leaders will "breathe a sigh of relief".